CodeToCAD/CodeToCAD/codetocad_integrations/robotics/turtlebot/README.md

 A differential-drive TurtleBot simulated in MuJoCo, driven from a WebApp — everything a real robot would have, emulated in-process:

-- **Parts** with real TurtleBot3 Burger dimensions: a 138 mm chassis, 66 x 27 mm wheels with a 160 mm track, and a 1-inch steel caster ball.
+- **Parts** modeled with Build123D, with real TurtleBot3 Burger
-  Each wheel is a custom Part3D that *is also* a DC motor (`DrivenWheel(Part3D, DCMotorMixin)`) with Dynamixel XL430-W250 specs (57 rpm no-load at 11.1 V, 1.4 N*m stall, 4096-tick encoder).
+  dimensions: a 138 mm chassis, 66 x 27 mm wheels with a 160 mm track, and a 1-inch steel caster ball.
+Each wheel is a custom Build123D part that *is also* a DC motor (`DrivenWheel(Part3D, DCMotorMixin)`) with Dynamixel XL430-W250 specs (57 rpm no-load at 11.1 V, 1.4 N*m stall, 4096-tick encoder).
 - **A microcontroller** (ESP32 definition with pin bindings for both motors and both quadrature encoders) run by `EmulatedMicrocontroller`: motor commands drive MuJoCo velocity actuators and encoder telemetry is read back from the simulated joints, over the same JSON-lines wire protocol real firmware speaks.
-- **A camera**: a housing part on the chassis front (`FrontCamera(Part3D, CameraMixin)`) with a matching MuJoCo camera at its lens; frames render offscreen and stream to the app as PNG telemetry.
+- **A camera**: a housing part on the chassis front (`FrontCamera(Part3D, CameraMixin)`), bound to the microcontroller like an ESP32-CAM, with a matching MuJoCo camera at its lens; frames render offscreen and stream to the app as base64 telemetry.
+Flashing a `MicrocontrollerBoard.ESP32_CAM` with the micropython integration streams real JPEG frames on the same channel.
 - **A WebApp** with sliders for the left/right motors, the live camera feed, encoder gauges/plots, and the robot's pose.
 - **Terrain**: gentle rolling bumps (a MuJoCo heightfield with a checker